azjimbo/webflow_wo_weblog/README.md

 You'll need to set up your internal IP space as well as your web server IPs.
 I've included comments where they go.

+There is a logic issue in here - if an actor checks a web site first, then it won't appear here.
+I may correct this later with a time bounding, or using Zeek's flow Id field.
+But that's down the road as time permits.

 Happy Hunting -